thovoll/python-sandbox/README.md

 ### PyCharm

 PyCharm can be used for working on Python projects.
-It has a free version ("Community") and a paid version ("Professional") and supports conda environments.
+It has a free version ("Community") and a paid version ("Professional") and supports Conda environments.
 It's more heavyweight than Visual Studio Code but has more advanced code navigation and refactoring support.
 The paid version also has advanced support for data science work, a Python profiler, and much more.

 Install PyCharm from here: https://www.jetbrains.com/pycharm/download